Content start here

 Adam Zimmerman

 Zimmerman was installed as the Robert Kingsley Professor of Law.
 His scholarship explores how class action attorneys, regulatory agencies and criminal prosecutors provide justice to large groups of people through overlapping systems of tort law, administrative law and procedural law.
 He recounted his journey from being a middle school teacher in east San Francisco to law school and his clerkship with the Hon.
 Jack B. Weinstein, a judge known for his work in Brown v.
 Board of Education and his federal judicial service on several mass tort cases, such as for veterans affected by Agent Orange.
 Zimmerman remembered the last day of his clerkship, on Sept.
-11, 2001, and how he was recommended to work with Kenneth Feinberg, who was the Special Master to oversee the Sept.
+11, 2001, and how he was recommended to work with Kenneth Feinberg, who was the Special Master overseeing the Sept.
 11 compensation fund.

 “It was these types of experiences in my early career that really animated what I started writing about,” Zimmerman said.
 “It occurred to me early on that there were many different institutions tasked with trying to serve large groups of people who otherwise needed help but couldn’t get it, because they lacked the creative procedures that were often used in court to try to serve large groups of people.”